 - pH 7.6-9: Moderately to strongly alkaline.
 This can affect the effectiveness of soil stabilization methods and needs to be adjusted.

-Benefits of Using a pH Meter
+Benefits of Using a Ph Meter for Soil Testing in Construction

 - Accurate and Quick Results: pH meters provide precise readings quickly, helping you make informed decisions without delay.